What is the Community Trust of Mid & South Canterbury?

 What is the region that it serves?

-The Community Trust takes donation applications from organisations that operate within the provinces of Mid and South Canterbury.
+The Community Trust takes grant applications from organisations that operate within the provinces of Mid and South Canterbury.
 The Rakaia River in the north, the Waitaki River in the south and the Southern Alps, to the west, are the boundaries.
 The region includes the local authority districts of Ashburton, Mackenzie, Timaru and Waimate.

 Where does the Community Trust get its money from?

 Community funds, set aside by the South Canterbury Savings Bank and the Trustee Bank South Canterbury when they closed, have been invested.
-It is the annual returns from these investments that are used to run the organisation and fund the donations.
+It is the annual returns from these investments that are used to run the organisation and fund the grants.

 Who are the Trustees?